min2ha/ukwa-site/content/target/4547/index.en.md

   "subject": "Nelson Mandela"
 }

-# BBC Radio 2, Pause for Thought: John Sentamu, archbishop of York

 <p>The reflection by John Sentamu, archbishop of York, on BBC Radio 2's Pause for Thought, Friday 6 December 2013.</p>